P-OPSTeam/axelar-tools/README.md

 4. "Upgrade Binary by systemd" -- Upgrading node/validator systemd

+5. "Create validator wrapper" -- create a validator using axelar scripts

-5. "reboot node" - reboot node, node will auto start with systemd
+6. "reboot node" - reboot node, node will auto start with systemd

-6. "Monitor the node via cli" - monitoring for your node and validator
+7. "Monitor the node via cli" - monitoring for your node and validator